Regional TV: Colour to Digital

 Of course what Mr Gleeson is referring to is just the tip of the iceberg in today’s television landscape.
 Digital technology has enabled regional networks to broadcast content and local commercials, plus their affiliated network’s multiple channels, into hundreds of markets from playout centres in central broadcast locations.

-The current challenge facing television operators into the future is converging media, currently being examined by the Convergence Review (established by the federal government in 2010).
+Other challenges facing television operators into the future include converging media, which was examined by the Convergence Review (established by the federal government in 2010).
 When the first regional licences were applied for, it was by companies that included radio and newspaper proprietors.
 Although operating in the same markets, the three mediums were independent of each other.
 Now radio and television networks are merging and newspapers are forming partnerships with broadcasters for their online content.

 Flynn, John Michael (2008) Locally Significant Content on Regional Television: A Case Study of North Queensland Commercial Television Before and After Aggregation, Thesis submitted to the Creative Industries Faculty, Queensland University of Technology for the degree of Master of Arts (Research).